 Enables you to specify or modify the rule name, description, or priority.
 Also, you can disable the rule if you need.

-In a case of rule inconsistency, if a specific logical expression in the rule is associated with the Reject action, the software rejects the operation automatically and does not apply any other rules that have lower priorities.
-Likewise, if a logical expression is associated with the Warn action, and the user rejects the operation, the software does not apply any other rules that have lower priorities.
+In a case of rule inconsistency, if a specific logical expression in the rule is associated with the Reject action, the software rejects the operation automatically and does not apply any other rules that has lower priorities.
+Likewise, if a logical expression is associated with the Warn action, and the user rejects the operation, the software does not apply any other rules that has lower priorities.

-You set a priority for an entire rule, not for a particular logical expression.
+You set a priority for an entire rule, not for a logical expression.